junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 ### Chap.
 1-1

-> **Outline:** Dean gets killed when he's still vampire so he goes directly to purgatory, meets Benny there (?), fights together, tries to come back but neither can go through human portal (Sam still soulless the whole time)
+> **Outline:** Dean gets killed when he's still vampire so he goes directly to purgatory (Sam is soulless the whole time)
 >
-> Cas goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory, finds rogue reaper Ajay, tries to go purgatory as angel but fail to leviathans (Naomi: took a lot angels to fetch Cas), decides to go as monster
+> Cas goes desperate, blames himself, pushes Crowley/Alphas even further to find purgatory

 The impala is parked in the back alley by the two-story building.
 The place doesn't have light on, but some of the windows are broken, taste of copper and blood floating outside.
 One can only imagine how much blood must have been spilled inside the place for the back alley to smell the same.